Democratic Republic of the Congo (KINSHASA) / Zaire

 In 1996, Zaire authorized Swiss-based security printing company Impressor SA

 to produce and distribute stamps on the country's behalf.

 Since 2003, Impressor SA started to produce stamps of the Democratic Republic of Congo (DRC)

 in excessive quantities on topics mostly unrelated to the country.

-As there is no evidence that these stamps arrived the Democratic Republic Congo
+As there is no evidence that these stamps are sold at post offices within the

 The last stamp of DRC listed in Stanley Gibbons catalog is dated 1996.

 The last stamp of DRC listed in Scott catalog is dated 2002.

 Michel and Yvert et Tellier (Yvert) as well as Belgian OBP ("Officiële Belgische Postzegelcatalogus")